aiven/devportal/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink.rst

         ...

     You can review the connector version available in an Aiven for Apache Kafka service with the :ref:`dedicated Aiven CLI command <avn_cli_service_connector_available>` ``avn service connector available``.

+The full list of parameters is available in the `dedicated GitHub page <https://github.com/wepay/kafka-connect-bigquery/wiki/Connector-Configuration>`_.

 Create a Kafka Connect connector with the Aiven Console
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''